South African pancakes (pannekoek)

-In a country that tends to get droughts, you celebrate rainfall – which is why South Africans love eating pancakes when its cold and raining.
+In a country that tends to get droughts, people celebrate rainfall – which is why South Africans love eating pancakes when its cold and raining.
 In fact, cold damp weather is know as pancake-weather.

 It should not confused with plaatkoekies (pikelets or Scottish pancakes).